wyleyr/hankel1867tr/03-I-Exposition.md

 remains constant, then the result of the operation always changes.
-The properties of addition specified here are sufficient to derive all further consequences about [sums]{.origphrase title="Summenbildung"}, without needing to remind oneself of the real meaning of addition in doing so.
+The properties of addition specified here are sufficient to derive all further consequences about [sums]{.origphrase title="Summenbildung"}, without ever needing to remind oneself of the real meaning of addition in doing so.
 In this sense they form the system of conditions which are necessary and sufficient to <dfn>formally</dfn> define the operation.
 </p>